 Diversify Your Services By Getting Into Catering

 Consider catering for executives and sales reps for meetings and presentations over lunch.
+This is one of the best marketing tips for restaurants because it allows the business to grow instantly by tapping into a new market.
 Create flexibility within your catering.
 Ask for 24-48 hours notice for groups over a certain number.
 The executive assistant or sales reps are generally charged with the task of providing lunch.
 Make the task easy for them.
 Be creative and dependable.
 Create smaller portions or boxed lunches for catered-in foods.
 Allow for special orders.
 You will have the time to prepare them—charge per person for the orders.
 Always follow up to make sure everything was in order and the food was good.
 Be sure to get their contact information for follow-up.